usnistgov/SAMURAI/docs/faq.rst

 **A:** Custom scripts will be required for this depending on the application.
 Running :code:`SAMURAI_System.csv_sweep()` multiple times with external information in multiple different metafiles can be a solution to this.
+Otherwise, developing a custom script based off of the code in :code:`SAMURAI_System.csv_sweep()` may provide the best results without changing the metafile or file structure.

 |